Geneva Sustainable Management Workshops

 Afternoon

-Technical theme of the month: Drone for Climate
+Strategic theme of the month: Tourism for eco-responsible transition

-Possibility to participate independently in the day’s different modules.
+Possibility to participate independently in the different modules of the day.

 Welcome between 14:30 and 15:00.